 February 25, 2008 - MPR’s Karl Gehrke talks with Minnesota jazz vocalist Connie Evingson about her CD of songs by Dave Frishberg, an American jazz pianist, vocalist, composer, and lyricist born in St. Paul.
 Gehrke interviews both artists and others about the music compositions.

-December 21, 2006 - A new exhibit at the University of Minnesota challenges the stereotype of Lutherans as staid, white Scandinavians.
-The recent arrival of immigrants from Latin America, Africa and Asia has created many ethnically diverse Lutheran congregations in the Twin Cities.
-As the exhibit demonstrates, you can hear as well as see the changes.
-Minnesota Public Radio's Karl Gehrke has more.
-The exhibit "A Mighty Fortress Far from Lake Wobegon" is at the U of M's Elmer L. Andersen Library through December 29th.
+December 21, 2006 - MPR’s Karl Gehrke reports on a new exhibit at the University of Minnesota that challenges the stereotype of Lutherans as staid, white Scandinavians.
+The recent arrival of immigrants from Latin America, Africa, and Asia has created many ethnically diverse Lutheran congregations in the Twin Cities.